Dick Griffey

-Richard Gilbert Griffey (November 16, 1938 – September 24, 2010) was an American record producer and music promoter who founded SOLAR Records, a RAS acronym for "Sound of Los Angeles Records".
+Richard Gilbert Griffey (November 16, 1938 – September 24, 2010) was an American record producer and music promoter who founded SOLAR Records, an acronym for "Sound of Los Angeles Records".
 The label played a major role in developing a funk-oriented blend of disco, R&B and soul music during the 1970s and 1980s.
 As a concert promoter, Griffey arranged bookings for artists such as James Brown, The Sylvers, Aretha Franklin, Jon Gibson, Stevie Wonder and the Jacksons.

-Personal life and career
+Biography

 Richard Gilbert Griffey was born on November 16, 1938.
 He was raised by his mother, Juanita Hines, and stepfather in the housing projects of Nashville, Tennessee.
 There he was a drummer in local nightclubs during his teens.
 After briefly attending Tennessee State University, he enlisted in the United States Navy at age 17.
-He served as a medic and worked as a private-duty nurse after completing his military service.
+He was a medic and worked as a private-duty nurse after completing his military service.

 After moving to Los Angeles in the 1960s, Griffey became part owner of Guys and Dolls, a nightclub which featured performances by such rising stars as Isaac Hayes and Ike & Tina Turner.
 Eventually he branched into concert promotion, earning the moniker "Kingpin of Soul Promoters".
 Griffey toured with the girl group Honey Cone and handled their finances.
 He was engaged to Carolyn Willis of the group in 1971.

 Griffey worked as talent coordinator on Soul Train, the musical variety show created by Don Cornelius.
 Together they established The Soul Train Club in 1974 and Soul Train Records in 1975.
 After purchasing Cornelius' share in the Cornelius-Griffey Entertainment Company, encompassing Soul Train Records, artists and publishing catalog Griffey reconstituted the label into SOLAR Records (an acronym for Sound of Los Angeles Records) in 1977.
 Music critic Stephen Holden, of The New York Times, predicted a bright future for the label in the pop market, writing a profile under the headline "Solar Could Be the Motown of the 80's".
 SOLAR acts included Shalamar, which produced such hits as "The Second Time Around" and "This Is for the Lover in You".
 With The Whispers, SOLAR released such hits as "And the Beat Goes On" (co-written by Griffey) and "Rock Steady".
 Other acts signed by SOLAR during the 1980s were The Deele, Dynasty, Klymaxx, Lakeside, Midnight Star and The Whispers.